favna/docker-workshop/README.md

 ## Network

-- Please use IWNET while you are doing the exercise, because of EWNET's firewall 🔥
+- Please use IWNET while you are doing the exercises, because of EWNET's firewall 🔥

 ## Presentation